nrser/atli/doc/files/notes/too_broken_to_fail.md

 1.  https://github.com/erikhuda/thor/issues/244
 2.  https://github.com/erikhuda/thor/pull/521

-Basically, when a Thor command invoked via `Thor::Base::ClassMethods` - which is *the* documented way to [make an executable with Thor][] - if the command fails because a `Thor::Error` is raised - like when bad arguments are provided, among other things - Thor writes the error message to `$stderr` then... nothing.
+Basically, when a Thor command invoked via `Thor::Base::ClassMethods#start` - which is *the* documented way to [make an executable with Thor][] - if the command fails because a `Thor::Error` is raised - like when bad arguments are provided, among other things - Thor writes the error message to `$stderr` then... nothing.
 Absolutely nothing.

 [make an executable with Thor]: https://github.com/erikhuda/thor/wiki/Making-An-Executable)